 Decreased basal metabolic rate

-- Non-pruritic alopecia first seen around areas of friction, especially axillae, ventral neck , ventral thorax, tail.
+- Non-pruritic alopecia, often first seen around areas of friction, such as the ventral neck , ventral thorax, tail, and dorsal nose.

 - Dull, dry, brittle, easily epilated hair coat.